 I just bent my wheel and am probably going to need a new one built.
 Can I reuse my old, 3 months, spokes in the new wheel.
 The guy at the shop gave me some mumbo jumbo about tensioning or something.

 The reason you can reuse spokes is that their failure mode is fatigue.
 There is no other way of causing a fatigue failure than to ride many thousand miles (if your wheel is properly built).
-A crash does not induce fatigue nor does it even raise tension in spokes unless you get a pedal between them.
-Unless a spoke has a kink that cannot be straightened by hand, they can all be reused.
+A crash does not induce fatigue, nor does it even raise tension in spokes unless you get a pedal between them.
+Unless a spoke has a kink that cannot be straightened by hand, it can be reused.

 More Articles by Jobst Brandt

 |Articles by Sheldon Brown and others|